rsolter/rsolter.github.io/_posts/2020-05-05-SerieA_Classification.md

 </table>
 From this raw form the data has been processed in the following ways:

-#### Replacing data with lagged averages

-All the stats collected (with the exception of Elo), have been replaced with lagged averages.
-The rationale for this is that we need historical performance data to try and predict future match outcomes.

-#### Data regrouped by team

-The full set of records is broken up by teams so that there exist +20 datasets.
-One for each individual team with lagged average stats on their and their opponents performance.

 #### Splitting data

 From the five season in the dataset, seasons 2015-16, 2016-17, and